MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/New-MgPlannerBucket.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphPlannerBucket>`: plannerBucket
+BODYPARAMETER <IMicrosoftGraphPlannerBucket>: plannerBucket
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Name <String>]`: Name of the bucket.
   - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
-The format is defined as outlined here.
+For details about the supported format, see Using order hints in Planner.
   - `[PlanId <String>]`: Plan ID to which the bucket belongs.
   - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 The collection of tasks in the bucket.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.